Call Center Workforce Management Guide

 WFM Solutions – Who Are They Best Suited For?

-Customer service operations of virtually any size across a wide range of industries, from financial services, healthcare, travel, hospitality and telecom to utilities and retail have been actively using WFM solutions for years.
+Who needs WFM software?
+Customer service-focused contact centers of virtually any size across a wide range of industries, from financial services, healthcare, travel, hospitality and telecom to utilities and retail.

 What challenges or goals are inciting them to turn to a WFM solution for help?

-• Heightened skill complexity due to multi-channel contact, causing scheduling headaches;
+• Heightened complexity due to multi-channel contact and multi-skill agents;

 • Need to decrease employee attrition and raise contact center standards;